 Our worship services from September through May are at 8:15 and 10 a.m.
 (During the summer, we have just one service and it is at 9:30 a.m.)

 The 8:15 service is a bit shorter, often a bit more reflective.
-The choir does not sing here and there is a not a special time for children, but child care is provided.
+The choir does not sing here and there is a not a special time for children, but youth are welcome in the sanctuary!
 At the 8:15 a..m. service, we share communion each Sunday.

-At the 10 a.m. service, we share communion on the first Sunday of the month.
+At the 10 a.m. service (and during worship at 9:30 in the summer) the nursery is available to children through 4 years of age.
+We share communion on the first Sunday of the month.
 We invite all who follow Jesus to join us for communion.
 We use bread, but we also have communion wafers available for those who would like them that are free of gluten, wheat, casein, dairy, yeast, egg, soy, nut, low/no sodium.
 We serve both wine and grape juice.

 Our pastor begins the service by welcoming the congregation and calling them to a time of worship.